-When the breakpoint is added, the route color changes to Red.
+When the breakpoint is added, the route color is changed to Red.

-Figure 2: Color of the route changing to red after setting the breakpoint
+Figure 2: Colour of the route changing to red after setting the breakpoint

-To add a breakpoint to a route, perform the steps below:
+To add a breakpoint to a route, perform the following steps:

-Figure 3: Adding break point from the debugger view
+Figure 3: Adding break point from debugger view

-- Select the route on which the breakpoint is to be added and click OK to add the breakpoint.
+- Select the route on which the breakpoint has to be added and click OK to add the breakpoint.

-After running the event process, all the messages sent to a route with a breakpoint set on it are visible in the breakpoint view upon clicking the route.
-When messages are intercepted on the route, the route blinks, and the message count gets appended to the route name.
+All the messages sent to a route after running the event process having breakpoint set on it are visible in the breakpoint view when clicked on that particular route.
+When the messages are intercepted on the route, the route blinks and the message count gets appended to the route name.

-Figure 5: Message at breakpoint in the Fiorano Debugger
+Figure 5: Message at breakpoint in Fiorano Debugger

-To edit a message at debug time, edit the text within the Message tag in the Text tab section (third section in Figure 5).
+To edit a message at debug time, edit the text within the Message tag in the Text tab section (third section in Figure 5); the message gets saved.

-New messages can be inserted into the breakpoint at debug time without the message being sent by the source component.
-To insert messages into breakpoint, perform the steps below:
+New messages can be inserted into breakpoint at debug time without the message being sent by the source component.
+To insert messages into breakpoint, perform the following steps:

 - Click the Create button in the Messages pane.

 The messages present on a breakpoint can be released anytime so that they reach their destination.
-To release messages from the breakpoint, perform the steps below:
+To release messages from the breakpoint, perform the following:

 - Select the message to be released and click the Send button.
 The message will be sent to the next service instance in the event process.

-All messages on Breakpoint can be released once by clicking the Send All button.
+- All messages on Breakpoint can be released at a time by clicking on the Send All button.

 Figure 10: Send all messages in Fiorano debugger

-To discard messages from the breakpoint, perform the steps below:
+To discard the messages from the breakpoint, perform the following:

 - Select the message to be discarded and click the Discard button.
 The discarded message will be removed from Breakpoint.

-All messages on Breakpoint can be discarded once by clicking on the Discard All button.
+- All messages on Breakpoint can be discarded all at a time by clicking on the Discard All button.

 Figure 12: Discard All messages in Fiorano debugger

-To remove the breakpoint set on a route, select the route on which the breakpoint is to be removed and click the Remove Breakpoint button; the breakpoint will be removed on that route.
+To remove the breakpoint set on a route, select the route on which the breakpoint has to be removed and click the Remove Breakpoint button; the breakpoint will be removed on that route.

 Breakpoints on all the routes can be removed by clicking on the Remove All Breakpoints button.

-Figure 16: Remove All BreakPoints in the Fiorano debugger
+Figure 14: Remove All BreakPoints in Fiorano debugger

-All messages can be sent/discarded once from the route context menu by right-clicking on the route and selecting the Send All / Discard All option.
-To remove a breakpoint, select the Remove Breakpoint option in the context menu.
+All messages can be sent/discarded at a time from the route context menu also by right-clicking on the route and by selecting the Send All / Discard All option.
+Also, to remove a break point, select Remove Breakpoint option in the context menu.